-- " Each neighbourhood provides a diversity of housing, including affordable and accessible housing, to cater for a variety of households and changing requirements as the community matures. - " Caloundra South meets the social, community, recreational and entertainment needs of residents through the provision of new services in accessible locations, including multipurpose community facilities located in centres throughout the UDA. - There is a wide range of community groups catering for a variety of activities and interests, and providing opportunities for life-long learning and recreation. - " People have a multitude of opportunities for social interaction in the centres and parks that provide the focus for communities throughout Caloundra South.
+- " Caloundra South provides a diversity of housing, including affordable and accessible housing, to cater for a variety of households and changing requirements as the community matures. - " Caloundra South meets the social, community, recreational and entertainment needs of residents through the provision of new services in accessible locations, including multipurpose community facilities located in centres throughout the UDA. - " Caloundra South will have early provision of a range of services and community facilities preferably co-located near schools or district and neighbourhood centres. - " People have a multitude of opportunities for social interaction in the centres and parks that provide the focus for communities throughout Caloundra South.